 According to a 2014 CareerBuilder survey, 58% of employers have caught a lie on a resume.
 These embellishments can cause major headaches and stress for organizations that end up wasting copious amounts of time and money after hiring an unfit employee.

-An employment verification can uncover unexplained gaps in employment and undesirable behaviors in your applicant’s work history.
-These verifications can both reveal inaccuracies, as well as validate information the applicant provided to you.
+By following these four employment verification best practices, you can uncover unexplained gaps in employment and undesirable behaviors in your applicant’s work history.
+Employment verifications can both reveal inaccuracies, as well as validate information the applicant provided to you.
 Either way, you can feel confident you are making an informed decision.

 Employment Verification Questions